COVID-19: travel health notice for all travellers

 • Mosquitoes carrying dengue typically bite during the daytime, particularly around sunrise and sunset.

 • Protect yourself from mosquito bites.
-There is no vaccine or medication that protects against dengue fever.
+There is no vaccine or medication available in Canada to prevent dengue.

 Animal precautions

 Some infections, such as rabies and influenza, can be shared between humans and animals.
-Certain types of activities may put you at higher risk of contact with animals, such as travelling in rural or forested areas, camping, hiking, and visiting wet markets (places where live animals are slaughtered and sold) or caves.
+Certain types of activities may increase your chance of contact with animals, such as travelling in rural or forested areas, camping, hiking, and visiting wet markets (places where live animals are slaughtered and sold) or caves.

 Travellers are cautioned to avoid contact with animals, including dogs, livestock (pigs, cows), monkeys, snakes, rodents, birds, and bats, and to avoid eating undercooked wild game.

-Closely supervise children, as they’re more likely to come in contact with animals.
+Closely supervise children, as they are more likely to come in contact with animals.

 Lassa fever